Evaluation and the tension between generalization and particularity: The negotiation of supplementary child allowance in a collective firm

 In the following sections, the paper will give an overview of the economies of worth framework developed by Boltanski and Thévenot (2006), outline the concepts of test and compromise, and discuss studies of evaluation devices that utilize Boltanski and Thévenot’s framework, before turning to the case of the RCC.

-The economy of worth framework: Tests and compromises
+The economies of worth framework: Tests and compromises

 Boltanski and Thévenot developed the notion of the test to explain how people can move from a critical moment in which there is a disagreement regarding the appropriate order of beings in a situation to a moment in which the dispute has been resolved.
 A central principle of equivalence, the higher common good of each of the common worlds, determines how test formats can be established.
 Each world thus entails its own standards for proving the value of any object or idea.
 In each world, different objects and ideas are relevant for the testing of worth.